Intersmash/intersmash-deployments/README.md

-# intersmash-deployments
+# Intersmash Deployments

-Application services deployments to be used in Intersmash tests
+Application services deployments to be used in Intersmash tests.